yusif-ifraimov/Data-Science-M.Sc/Advanced Software Techniques/FlapPy_Birds/README.md

 I have used PyCharm as my IDE.

 I used such plugins as:
-* Ace Jump - to boost my productivity while writing, running and debugging codes.
+* Ace Jump - to boost my productivity while writing, running and debugging code.
 * IdeaVim - also to make development process a bit faster
 * PlantUML - to draw UML diagrams
 * Sonar Lint - to help me polish my code a little bit :)

-About my knowledge of vim, besides simple things from vimtutor, I can write a complex Macros (with usage increment and decrement), launch shell utils regarding to the text in the editor (for example to show only the 10th column of a big csv file I can do this `:% !colomn -c 10 -t -c,` ), operate with buffers and etc.

 Here are my most favorite shortcuts in PyCharm IDE:
 * Search everywhere (**Double ⇧**)